MillenniumMachines/MillenniumOS/README.md

 ## Notes
   - You _must_ be using RRF `v3.5.0-rc.1` or above.
 MOS uses many 'meta gcode' features that do not exist in earlier versions.
-  - If you are using RRF `v3.5.0-rc.2` or below and cannot easily upgrade, you should add `set global.mosProbePositionDelay=350` to the bottom of your `mos-user-vars.g` file after running the Configuration Wizard.
-There is a bug in v3.5.0-rc.2 and below that causes machine positions to not be reported accurately without at least a 200ms delay after the machine stops moving.
-This will cause protected probe moves and probe positions to be innaccurate.
-The simpler fix is just to update RRF.
   - MOS includes its own `daemon.g` file to implement repetitive tasks, such as VSSC.
 If you want to implement your own repetitive tasks, you should create a `user-daemon.g` file in the `/sys` directory, which MillenniumOS will run during its' own daemon loop.
 Disabling the MOS daemon tasks will also disable any `user-daemon.g` tasks.
 Do not use any long-running loops inside `user-daemon.g` as this will interfere with MOS's own daemon behaviour.

 ## RRF Config